MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/ios/msmapuserlocationtrackinginterruptedeventargs-class.md

 ---
-title: "MSMapUserLocationTrackingInterruptedEventArgs Class | Microsoft Docs" ms.author: "adl"
+title: MSMapUserLocationTrackingInterruptedEventArgs Class | Microsoft Docs
+description: Describes the MSMapUserLocationTrackingInterruptedEventArgs class for iOS and provides the class' syntax and additional references. ms.author: adl
 ---

 # MSMapUserLocationTrackingInterruptedEventArgs Class (iOS only)